steven-nguyen22/Crypto-Tracker/README.md

 Web application that allows users to search and track Cryptocurrencies and view their current/past histories.

 ## <a href="https://stevens-crypto-tracker.netlify.app/"> Deployed on Netlify </a>
+_App is hosted on a free Netlify server.
+Please allow a few seconds for it to spin up.
+Also, we have limited Coingecko API queries.
+Refreshing too much could cause app to start lagging._

 ## Tech-Stack